-In order to test our hypothesis, we gather a sample of 3,735 stock option grants to CEOs between 8/29/2002 and 11/30/2004 from the Thomson Financial Insider Filing database.
-We exclude grants that are deemed to be scheduled using the definition in Lie (2005), which we discuss in further detail later.
-We find that the average abnormal stock return during the month leading up to the grants is about negative one percent, and it is about two percent during the month after the grants.
+To test our hypothesis, we gather a sample of 3,735 stock option grants to CEOs between August 29, 2002 and November 30, 2004 from the Thomson Financial Insider Filing database.
+We exclude grants that are deemed to be scheduled using the definition in Lie (2005).
+We find that the average abnormal stock return during the month leading up to the grants is about -1%, and it is about 2% during the month after the grants.

-Next, we compare the return pattern for our sample to the return pattern for a sample from 1/1/2000 to 8/28/2002, which is a subsample of that used by Lie (2005).
+Next, we compare the return pattern for our sample with the return pattern for a sample from January 1, 2000 to August 28, 2002, which is a subsample of that used by Lie (2005).
 To facilitate comparison across the two samples, we focus on firms that are available on the ExecuComp database (which is the source of data in Lie) and exclude grants deemed to be scheduled.
 Consistent with our expectations, we find that the abnormal return pattern is much more pronounced for the earlier period.
-Specifically, the magnitude of the average abnormal return during the week before (after) the grants is roughly six (five) times larger for the period between 1/1/2000 and 8/28/2002 than for the period between 8/29/2002 and 11/30/2004.
+Specifically, the magnitude of the average abnormal return during the week before (after) the grants is roughly 6 (5) times larger for the period between January 1, 2000 and August 28, 2002 than for the period between August 29, 2002 and November 30, 2004.
 These results are consistent with the notion that most of the return pattern for the earlier period is attributable to backdating of option grants.

 While the return pattern since the new reporting requirements is much weaker than for the preceding couple of years, it is still present.
-The remaining return pattern could be due to conventional grant timing as Yermack (1997) suggests or to timing of information releases around grants as Aboody and Kasznik (2000) suggest.
-Alternatively, it is possible that the two day lag between the grant date and the reporting date still gives some leeway to opportunistically backdate grants.
-Further, to the extent that executives don't comply with the reporting requirements, they can still backdate the grants.
-Indeed, most executives in our sample choose to delay the reporting as much as possible (i.e., until the second day after the grant date), and roughly one-fifth violate the two-day reporting requirements.
+The remaining return pattern could be the result of conventional grant timing as Yermack (1997) suggests or to timing of information releases around grants as Aboody and Kasznik (2000) suggest.
+Alternatively, the two day lag between the grant date and the reporting date could still give some leeway to